Class AbstractCompilerMojo

 • incrementalCompilation

 The algorithm to use for selecting which files to compile.
-Values can be dependencies, sources, classes, additions, modules or none.
+Values can be dependencies, sources, classes, rebuild-on-change, rebuild-on-add, modules or none.

 options: recompile all source files if the compiler options changed.
 Changes are detected on a best-effort basis only.